Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: The IRS Algorithm

 \textbf{Do Not Preempt Minimal Events.} In addition to the use of trace prefixes, Algorithm~\ref{alg:optimized-irs} omits synchronization before events that do not have to occur second in a race, i.e., events that do not have a predecessor in \admissibleprefix/ from a different thread, i.e., events \(\{ \xe/ \in \xo/ : \forall \xe/' \in \xo/ \ldotp \xe/' \transition{\xc/}{\xo/} \xe/ \Rightarrow \tid{\xe/'} = \tid{\xe/}\}\).

 The execution environment of Algorithm~\ref{alg:optimized-irs} reduces the number of synchronizations by permitting a sequence of events, potentially from multiple threads, between two synchronizations.
 This sequence is chosen from the set \free{\sinit{0}, \xu/, \xo/} as a continuation of the current execution \((\sinit{0}, \xu/)\) that adheres to \xo/ or contains only synchronization-free events.
+The definition of \free{} reflects both optimizations, trace prefixes and execution of sequences between two synchronizations.

-\begin{definition} Given an execution \((\sinit{0}, \xu/)\) with \(\xu/ = \xe/_1 \dotsc \xe/_n\), the set of synchronization-free events, \free{\sinit{0}, \xu/, \xo/}, is defined as \(\free{\sinit{0}, \xu/, \xo/} := \{ \xv/ \in (\alphabet{} \times \xnaturals/)^+ : \exists \xs/ \ldotp \sinit{0} \transition{\xu/ \concatenate/ \xv/}{} \xs/ \wedge \forall 1 \leq i \leq n \ldotp (\xe/_i \notin \xo/ \vee (\sinit{0}, \xu/ \concatenate/ \xe/_1 \dotsc \xe/_i) \traceprefix/ \xo/)\). \end{definition}
+\begin{definition} Given an execution \((\sinit{0}, \xu/)\) with \(\xu/ = \xe/_1 \dotsc \xe/_m\), the set of synchronization-free events, \free{\sinit{0}, \xu/, \xo/}, is defined as \(\free{\sinit{0}, \xu/, \xo/} := \{ \xe/_{m+1} \dotsc \xe/_{n} \in (\alphabet{} \times \xnaturals/)^+ : \exists \xs/ \ldotp \sinit{0} \transition{\xu/ \concatenate/ \xe/_{m+1} \dotsc \xe/_{n}}{} \xs/ \wedge \forall m < i \leq n \ldotp (\xe/_i \notin \xo/ \vee (\sinit{0}, \xu/ \concatenate/ \xe/_1 \dotsc \xe/_i) \traceprefix/ \xo/)\). \end{definition}

-In Algorithm~\ref{alg:optimized-irs}, verifier and execution environment are executed concurrently.
-The execution environment can be executed several times during a single run of the verifier.